-The misuse of the test stems from misunderstanding of what is meant by the terms "non-nested model" and "nested model".
+The misuse of the test stems from misunderstanding of what is meant by the term "non-nested model".
+This term, along with "nested model" abounds in statistical literature.
 As is the case with many frequently used terms their meanings are approximately understood by many, but precisely understood by few.
-[Clarke(2001)] observes that "Defining the concept of 'non-nested' precisely is not an easy task.
+Clarke (2001) observes that "Defining the concept of 'non-nested' precisely is not an easy task.
 Definitions are often imprecise and uncomplicated or precise and complicated."
-This statement applies equally well to nested models.
+A statement that applies equally well to nested models.
 (Indeed one category is not the complement of the other, there exists a third, "inbetween" category of what Vuong (1989) refers to as overlapping models.)
-Simple definitions of nested model include that of [Davison(2001)]: "Two models are said to be nested if one reduces to the other when certain parameters are fixed.".
-In contrast Vuong (1989) defines a model G{Γ} to be nested in a model F{Θ} by: " G{Γ} is nested in F{Θ} if and only if $G{\Gamma} \subset F{\Theta}$. (" \subset " indicating that the parameters of G are a proper subset of those of F.).
+Simple definitions of nested model include that of Davison (2003): "Two models are said to be nested if one reduces to the other when certain parameters are fixed."
+Vuong (1989) defines a model $G{\gamma}$ to be nested in a model $F{\theta}$ by: " $G{\gamma}$ is nested in $F{\theta}$ if and only if $G{\gamma} \subset F{\theta}$ .

-The distribution of the log-likelihood ratios of non-nested models being normal is dependent on six assumptions presented elsewhere in [Vuong(1989)].

-Of particular relevance here is the prerequisite of the Vuong test that " θ is an interior point of Θ ", i.e. nesting must not occur at a boundary of the parameter space of the larger model.
-Whilst the probability distribution function (see equation (1)) of a zero inflated Poisson distribution with zero-inflation parameter γ , where $0 \le 0 \le 1$, reduces to that of a Poisson distribution when $\gamma = 0$, this value is on the boundary of the permissible values of the zero-inflation parameter as γ may not be negative.
-This results in non-normality of the sampling distribution of the zero-inflation parameter.
-As Vuong's subsequent theoretical development of the distributions of log-likelihood ratios depends upon normality of the sampling distribution of the model parameters, clearly his theory is not applicable.
+The distribution of the log-likelihood ratios of non-nested models being normal is dependent however on six assumptions presented elsewhere in Vuong (1989), these refer to various topological and measure theoretic properties.
+In particular whilst the standard formulation of the probability distribution function (see equation (1)) of a zero inflated Poisson distribution with zero-inflation parameter $\gamma$ , where $0 \le 0 \le 1$ , reduces to that of a Poisson distribution when $\gamma = 0$ , $-2 \times LR$ fails to be $\chi^2$ distributed as $\gamma = 0$ is at the boundary of the parameter space, failing to meet Vuong's prerequisite that it should be interior to the parameter space, this in turn results in non-normality of the sampling distribution of the zero-inflation parameter; as Vuong's subsequent theoretical development of the distributions of log-likelihood ratios (not only of non-nested models, but of nested and overlapping models also), depends upon normality of the sampling distribution of the model parameters, clearly his theory is not applicable.